timdev/db-snap/README.md

 This feature allows you to set up a central backup server that connects to various hosts to snapshot databases.

+## Best Practices

+Generally, you should try to minimize the number of options you're using.

+For example, in many cases, you don't need to provide any AWS credentials.
+Instead, you can rely on the AWS SDK's default behaviors such as instance profiles (as when running in EC2), or having profiles set up in `~/.aws/credentials`, or having credentials stored in environment variables.
+Using those methods helps you keep your credentials secured.

+For MySQL, you should avoid using `--db-pass`.
+Instead, either rely on a properly configured `~/.my.cnf` file, or use `--db-defaults-file` to specify a custom defaults file on the host where mysqldump will be executed.

 ## Example Usage